Maximal prime homomorphic images of mod-$p$ Iwasawa algebras: Introduction

-\end{letterthm}
+\popQED \end{letterthm}

+Having understood $k'[[H/\Delta^+]]$, the study of the prime ideal structure of $(k'[[G/\Delta^+]])_\alpha$ now becomes amenable to finite crossed product techniques, as in \cite{passmanICP}.

+Given an ideal $I$ of a completed group ring $kG$, it is often possible to associate to it a (closed normal) subgroup $H_0$ of $G$ in a way that sheds light on the nature of $I$.
+For example, $I$ may be the augmentation ideal of a closed normal subgroup $H_0$, or more generally $H_0$ may occur as the unfaithful part $I^\dagger$ of $I$, as defined in \cite[\S 1]{roseblade}; or else $H_0$ may contain the controller subgroup $I^\chi$ of $I$, as defined in \cite[\S 2.7]{ardakovContemp} (a careful refinement of the definition of \cite[\S 1]{roseblade}).
+These techniques were used in a crucial way by Roseblade in his treatise on prime ideals of polycyclic group algebras \cite{roseblade}, and play a similar role in the theory of Iwasawa algebras.

+The construction of the maps $\psi$ and $\tilde\psi$ in Theorems A and B is very explicit, and these maps usually behave well with respect to closed normal subgroups.
+See \S\S 3.2--3.3 for details.

-Studying this isomorphism in detail allows us to understand the behaviour of ideals of $kG$ containing $\mathfrak{p}kG$ by understanding ideals of $\big(k'[[G/\Delta^+]]\big)_\alpha$.
-We derive some consequences of Theorem B that will be useful in later work.
+Studying the isomorphism of Theorem B in detail allows us to understand the behaviour of ideals of $kG$ containing $\mathfrak{M}$ by understanding ideals of $\big(k'[[G/\Delta^+]]\big)_\alpha$.
+We derive some consequences of Theorem B that will be useful in later work on extensions of prime ideals in such rings.

 In Definition \ref{defn: dagger} below, we will say that an ideal $I$ of $kG$ is \emph{faithful} if the natural map $G\to (kG/I)^\times$ is an injection, and \emph{almost faithful} if its kernel is finite.
 A measure of the failure of $I$ to be faithful is given by the normal subgroup $I^\dagger := \ker(G\to (kG/I)^\times)$.